Get An Instant Quote on Harris County, TX-Oversize, Overweight, Overlength and Overheight Loads Bond Now

 In general, you can expect a maximum of 8.5 feet (102 inches) for width and 102 inches in height.
 For length it should be no more than 53 feet with weight limited to 46,000 pounds or less depending on which truck type you are using.
 Find a Olmos Park, TX-Mechanical Contractor ($1,000) Bond.

-Can you pass an oversize load?
+Can you pass an oversize loads in Texas?

 Oversized loads require an extended distance to stop, change lanes, and pass other vehicles.
 P/EVOs help by warning when the truck is going to turn from one lane into another or if it's about to cross a double-yellow line – even continuing until traffic clears again!